jdob/okaara/doc/index.rst

 commands to a single script.
 Commands may be grouped into sections to provide a flexible organizational structure for the provided functionality.

+For more information on the CLI module, see the :doc:`usage and examples page<cli>` or the :doc:`CLI module API documentation <cli-api>`.

 Download
 --------